-The uncertainty of the estimates showed a decreasing temporal evolution (Fig. 11a) from the 1960s, while a positive trend was found in the first half of the period, especially in the first 15 years, coinciding with the moment of less observations and higher distance between them (see Fig. 2b, c).
-The values in maximum temperature were lower than the minimum temperature until the 1950s, and then they were similar during a couple of decades until they converged at the end of 1980s, when they diverged and the uncertainty in maximum temperature.
-Likewise, the annual mean error (Fig. 11b) showed a great variability until the end of the
+The uncertainty of the estimates showed a decreasing temporal evolution (Figure 11a) from the 1960s, while a positive trend was found in the first half of the period, especially in the first 15 years, coinciding with the moment of less observations and higher distance between them (see Figure 2b, c).
+The values in maximum temperature were lower than minimum until the 1950s and then they were similar during a couple decades until they converge at the end of 1980s, when they diverged and the uncertainty in maximum temperature decreased at a higher rate than minimum.
+Likewise, the annual mean error (Figure 11b) showed a great variability until the end of 1940s with similar values in TMAX and TMIN, when they separate being TMAX over TMIN in the rest of the series.
+Since the 1970s, an approach between the two series is shown, being nearer to zero TMAX than TMIN, which is always in negative values.